ifBars/Simple-CPP-CrackMe/README.md

 # Simple-CPP-CrackMe

 A beginner-friendly CrackMe implemented in C++ for those interested in learning reverse engineering and decompiling.
-This project is designed to provide a hands-on experience for individuals looking to explore the basics of binary analysis.
+This project is designed to provide a hands-on experience for individuals looking to explore the bare minimum basics of binary analysis.

 ## Overview